In consideration of the health and welfare of visitors, volunteers, and staff, Mia is temporarily closed to the public. Learn more here.

 Mia’s Department of Student and Teacher Learning partners with Turnaround Arts: Minnesota.
 At a national level, Turnaround Arts brings arts education resources into underperforming schools in order to target educational challenges and boost student achievement and engagement.
 Turnaround Arts: Minnesota schools represent a diversity of student demographics in urban, suburban, and rural settings.

-Mia provides training and coaching for teachers in designated schools using Visual Thinking Strategies (VTS) in their classrooms.
+Mia has provided training and coaching for teachers in designated schools using Visual Thinking Strategies (VTS) in their classrooms.
 In 2017, Mia piloted a gallery and studio program called “Picturing Community” for fifth-grade students from Cityview Community School, Bethune Community School, and Stonebridge World School.
 This experience included a VTS tour of the galleries, creative writing, and a studio activity on the theme of community.

 Water is Life